grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

 If you're using Grafana Cloud, you can find your hosted Prometheus endpoint username and password in the [Grafana Cloud Portal](https://grafana.com/profile/org ).
 If you want to base64-encode these values yourself, use `data` instead of `stringData`.

-Once you've rolled out the `MetricsInstance` and its Secret, you can confirm that the `MetricsInstance` Agent is up and running with `kubectl get pod`.
-Since you haven't defined any monitors yet, this Agent does not have any scrape targets defined.
+Once you've rolled out the `MetricsInstance` and its Secret, you can confirm that the `MetricsInstance` Agent is up and running using `kubectl get pod`.
+Since you haven't defined any monitors yet, this Agent doesn't have any scrape targets defined.
 In the next section, you'll create scrape targets for the cAdvisor and kubelet endpoints exposed by the `kubelet` service in the cluster.

 ## Create ServiceMonitors for kubelet and cAdvisor endpoints

 Next, you'll create ServiceMonitors for kubelet and cAdvisor metrics exposed by the `kubelet` service.
-Every Node in your cluster exposes kubelet and cadvisor metrics at `/metrics` and `/metrics/cadvisor` respectively.
+Every Node in your cluster exposes kubelet and cAdvisor metrics at `/metrics` and `/metrics/cadvisor`, respectively.
 Agent Operator creates a `kubelet` service that exposes these Node endpoints so that they can be scraped using ServiceMonitors.

 To scrape the kubelet and cAdvisor endpoints: